huitema/quic-in-space/draft-huitema-quic-in-space.md

-In both cases, if the transmission limits are smaller than the "bandwidth delay product" (BDP), transmission will throttled.
-Because of long delays, the BDP required for spatial communications can be quite large, as we discuss in the next sections.
+In both cases, if the transmission limits are smaller than the "bandwidth delay product" (BDP), transmission will be throttled.
+Because of long delays, the BDP required for space communications can be quite large, as we discuss in the next sections.

 # Flow Control

-Flow control in QUIC allow an endpoint to limit how many many bytes the peer can send on the opened streams, how many bytes the peer can send on specific streams, and how many streams the peer can open.
+Flow control in QUIC allows an endpoint to limit how many bytes the peer can send on the opened streams, on specific streams, and how many streams the peer can open.
 Different stacks follow different strategies, balancing two risks: